aminrj/aminrj.github.io/_posts/2026-03-28-owasp-mcp-top-10-article-15-mapping.md

 ---

-## How Article 15 Structures Cybersecurity Requirements
+## How Article 15 structures cybersecurity requirements

 Article 15 is not a single requirement.
 It contains four sub-clauses relevant to MCP security: